 The Westlake Village Graduate Campus is located in the first three-story building on the left.
-Pepperdine University is displayed at the top of the 2829 building.
+Pepperdine University is displayed on the side of the 2829 building.
 Pepperdine is on the ground floor, suite 180; it is the first door on the left after entering the building.
 Parking is free.